PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 ### Step 6: Start a Worker and Run Deployed Flow

 Since Prefect's API does not directly execute flows, you'll need to start a worker to manage local flow execution.
-[Each worker points to its assigned WorkPool](https://docs.prefect.io/2.10.18/tutorial/deployments/#why-work-pools-and-workers).
+[Each worker polls its assigned WorkPool](https://docs.prefect.io/2.10.18/tutorial/deployments/#why-work-pools-and-workers).

 In a new terminal run:
 ```bash